xavierloeraflores/wgu-capstone/project_management/Project-Recommendation.md

 ## Application Benefits

-The machine learning content moderation system will benefit the Social Club L.L.C in several ways.
+The machine learning content moderation system will benefit the Social Club L.L.C. in several ways.
 Firstly, it will help reduce the workload of the moderation team by automatically identifying inappropriate content, allowing the moderation team to focus on reviewing appealed content rather than addressing every report ticket.
 Secondly, it will help improve the quality of moderation on the platform by providing consistent and accurate moderation decisions in an instant without needing a user to report the content.
-Finally, it will help improve the user experience on the website by allowing users to have vital content filtering information about before they post.
+Finally, it will help improve the user experience on the website by allowing users to have vital content filtering information before they post.
 Once implemented, there should be a reduction in the amount of publicly visible inappropriate content on the platform and a lower amount of strain on the moderation team.

 ## Application Description